 Continuing Student Fellowships

-In addition to the university fellowships, competitive fellowships are available to current students from a number of sources including the Foreign Language and Area Studies (FLAS) Fellowships and Provost Diversity Fellowships.
+In addition to the university fellowships, competitive fellowships are available to current students from a number of sources, including the Graduate School Founder’s Dissertation Fellowships.

-The Provost Diversity Fellowships are competitive one‐semester (fall or spring) or summer dissertation completion fellowships.
-They are available on a competitive basis to domestic advanced Ph.D. students who are U.S. citizens, permanent residents, Indigenous peoples of Canada eligible to register as domestic students under the Jay Treaty, or students holding DACA, TPS, refugee, or asylee status who have made significant contributions to Cornell’s core value to provide a community of inclusion, belonging, and respect where scholars representing diverse backgrounds, perspectives, abilities, and experiences can learn and work productively and positively together and/or have successfully navigated significant barriers to accessing graduate education.
+The Graduate School Founder’s Dissertation Fellowships are competitive one‐semester (fall or spring) or summer dissertation completion fellowships funded by the Graduate School or SUNY System.
+They are available on a competitive basis to domestic advanced Ph.D. students who are U.S. citizens, permanent residents, Indigenous peoples of Canada eligible to register as domestic students under the Jay Treaty, or students with DACA status.
+Applicants demonstrate excellence in their academics, leadership, and service, and have made significant contributions to Cornell’s core value to provide a community of belonging where scholars representing different backgrounds, perspectives, abilities, and experiences can learn, innovate, and work in an environment of respect.

 Eligibility